jakerGetFluid/charlie-porfolio/wp-content/plugins/envira-gallery-lite/readme.txt

 * Updated: Revising Fancybox JS.

 = 1.5.2 =
-* Fix: Justified layout setting of 150 pixels for row height applies to galleries that were using the older Automattic layout.
+* Fix: Justified layout setting of 150 pixels for row height applies to galleries that were using the older automattic layout.

 = 1.5.1 =
 * Added: A justified layout replaces the old "automatic" layout setting for galleries.
 See documentation on enviragallery.com for additional information.
 * Updated: Spanish translation.
 * Fix: Removing "Insert From Url" option for galleries.
-* Fix: Display follows settings properly when WPML is used in certain circumstances.
+* Fix: Gallery display follows settings properly when WPML is used in certain cirucmstances.

 = 1.5.0.8 =
-* Fix: Close button in Lightbox admin bar should not jump position with longer titles.
+* Fix: Fix: Close button in lightbox admin bar should not jump position with longer gallery titles.

 = 1.5.0.7 =
 * Fix: Addressing "unexpected end of input" JS Error.